 The amount of aid offered to a student is determined by demonstrated financial need.
 Financial need can be defined most simply as the difference between the amount of money the student and parent(s) can contribute from income and assets based upon a Congressionally approved analysis, and the cost of attending The University of Tulsa, less outside awards.

-Financial Aid Acceptance-You may accept or decline any portion of the offered financial aid by initialing the appropriate line.
-Declining, totally or in part, any form of assistance (scholarship, grant, loan, work) does not automatically lead to other assistance being increased or substituted.
-Contact a counselor in the Office of Student Financial Services to clarify your specific situation.
+Rejecting, totally or in part, any form of assistance (scholarship, grant, loan, work-study) does not automatically lead to other assistance being increased or substituted.
+Contact a counselor in the Office of Student Financial Services to clarify your specific request.

 To be considered for institutional scholarships, you do need to be enrolled full-time (12 hours or more).
 Students, who are enrolled in at least 6 hours and meet eligibility requirements, may be eligible for federal funds such as loans and grants.
 Students eligible for the Pell Grant may be enrolled less than half-time.